S2E/s2e-old/docs/Howtos/Parallel.rst

 -----------

 * S2E can only run on a shared-memory architecture.
 S2E cannot start on one machine and fork new instances on other machines for now.
-  This limitation will be fixed soon.
+  This limitation will be removed soon.
 * It is not possible to have a separate S2E window for each process for now.
 If you start with ``-nographic``, you will not be able to manipulate the console.
 To start the program that you want to symbex in the guest, use the `HostFiles <../UsingS2EGet.html>`_ plugin or the ``-vnc :1`` option.